openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 .. tip::

-    The values provided in the slider are computed on-the-fly over your AOI preventing the user from selecting a filter that would remove all pixels in your area.
+    The values provided in the slider are computed on the fly over your AOI preventing the selection of a filter that would remove all pixels in your area.

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/master/doc/img/slider.png
     :alt: binary